Crossed Products, Extended Phase Spaces and the Resolution of Entanglement Singularities: Subregions and Entangling Surfaces in Quantum Field Theory

 In light of this work, we can now recognize that, upon quantization, the impact of extending the phase space is to cross the non-extended subregion algebra $\mathcal{M}_{\mathcal{R}}$ with the UCS, that is\footnote{Here $\text{UCS}_k = \text{exp}(\mathcal{A}_k)$.} \beq GQ \circ EPS(\mathcal{M}_{pq},\text{Diff}(M)) = \mathcal{M}_{\mathcal{R}} \rtimes \text{UCS}_2. \eeq Perhaps it seems odd to include the embedding of $S$ among the physical operators that appear in the extended algebra associated with the subregion.
 However, as we have introduced in Section \ref{sec: extHilb}, these are precisely the degrees of freedom which are required to glue together subregions in a QFT.
 In this respect, we view the extended phase space as \emph{completing} the subregion algebra by incorporating these crucial degrees of freedom.

 To better appreciate the role played by the UCS on the operator algebra side, we will now carry out a parallel analysis to that which has appeared in this Section, starting from need to consider the crossed product of the non-extended subregion algebra with its modular automorphism group in order to compute entanglement observables in $\mathcal{R}$.
-In the spirit of the commutative diagram \eqref{commutative diagram}, we will demonstrate how this apparently unrelated analysis leads to the same conclusion as \eqref{Extended Operator Algebra}; the \emph{complete} operator algebra associated with a subregion corresponds to the crossed product of the naive subregion algebra with the UCS.
+In the spirit of the commutative diagram \eqref{commutative diagram}, we will demonstrate how this apparently unrelated analysis leads to the same conclusion as \eqref{Extended Operator Algebra}; the \emph{complete} operator algebra associated with a subregion corresponds to the crossed product of the naive subregion algebra with the UCS.\footnote{We should pause here to note that the UCS, which is a subgroup of the group of diffeomorphisms, is not locally compact (as a group) and thus the construction of the crossed product introduced in Section \ref{sec: CP} is insufficient.
+In Appendix \ref{app: groupoid} we provide an outline of how this can be remedied by treating the set of diffeomorphisms as a locally compact Lie groupoid for which a left invariant Haar system, and a groupoid $C^*$ algebra can be reliably defined.
+This allows for the crossed product construction to be generalized into this context.
+We intend to make use of this fact in forthcoming publications.}